-A Paris Hilton Documentary Is Coming & You Can Watch A Clip Right Now
+There's A Paris Hilton Documentary Coming Out & You Can See A Clip From It Right Now

 Paris Hilton is letting us know that her world of fame isn't such a simple life after all.
 The socialite heiress is the focus of a new documentary all about American society's complex relationship with social media, and a first look clip at the Paris Hilton documentary reveals a vulnerable new side to her.